Is It Time To Replace Your Homes Air Filters?

 Some residential HVAC systems may not have enough fan or motor capacity to accommodate higher efficiency filters.
 Therefore, the HVAC manufacturer’s information should be checked prior to upgrading filters to determine whether it is feasible to use more efficient filters.
 Specially built high performance homes may occasionally be equipped with true HEPA filters installed in a properly designed HVAC system.

-We have a lot of dust blowing through our New Mexico area during the windy times of the year and all this dust will create problems for your heating and air conditioning equipment and for the air quality in your home.
+We have a lot of dust blowing through our New Mexico area during the windy times of the year.
+And all this dust will create problems for your heating and air conditioning equipment and for the air quality of your house.
 Follow these steps to maintain your equipment and improve the air quality in your home.

-Step one is to find all of the air filters in your home.
+1. Find all of the air filters in your home

-Step four is to set up a regular schedule and replace your filter(s) on that schedule.
+You have been monitoring your filters and know about how long the filters will last.
+No it is time set up a regular schedule and replace your filter(s) on that schedule.